sileht/pastamaker/README.rst

     :alt: Build Status

-pastamaker is a Github App to automatically manage Pull Requests "branch update" and "merge" when this one have 2 reviewer approvals.
+pastamaker is a Github App to automatically manage Pull Requests "branch update" and "merge" when this one have 2 reviewer approvals

+Anything catchng "@pastamaker.*fast merge" will bypass the required approvals.

 It's currently used by `gnocchixyz projects <https://github.com/gnocchixyz>`_, the app name is 'pastamaker'.

 Github App Settings
 ===================

-You should obviosult replace https://<app-name>.herokuapp.com by the url where you host the application.
+You should obviously replace https://<app-name>.herokuapp.com by the url where you host the application.

 General
 -------